jbzdarkid/3D-Models-automaton/README.md

 For further instructions, see [TFW:3D Models](https://wiki.teamfortress.com/wiki/Team_Fortress_Wiki:3D_Models#Workflow)

 ## Troubleshooting
+### Unable to create a virtual environment in (6d) because "the command [...] returned non-zero exit status 1."
+This usually indicates that python has been installed improperly.
+Please uninstall python (search for "Add or remove programs") and then reinstall it using the link in (6a).
+If possible, install python for all users, and if you still encounter this issue, try running Powershell again using an administrator.

 ### Unable to activate the virtual environment in (6e) because "the execution of scripts is disabled on this system"
 For your safety, Windows by default does not allow execution of non-Microsoft powershell scripts (such as python's virtual environment).